Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 From Mesa, Mesa, Arizona.

-Welcome in the club.
+Welcome into club.

 Paige Carroll.

-It's getting worse, yeah.
+He was getting worse, yeah.

 Less confidence or?